 - I have a job that doesn’t allow me time to talk during your office hours (Monday – Friday, 9 am – 4:30 pm).
 Are there other times that I can talk with someone?

 While we do not offer support outside of office hours, parents can make telephone appointments at a specific time with a family support consultant e.g. during your lunch or other work break time.
 While family consultants can be reached through email, we often cannot provide detailed written help in complicated situations.
-VFN hosts a closed Facebook page for families where you can connect with other parents who may be facing similar challenges.
+VFN hosts two closed Facebook pages: Vermont Families of Children with Disabilities or Special Health Needs and Vermont Families of Adults with Disabilities or Special Health Needs.
+Both are supportive places for families where you can connect with other parents who may be facing similar challenges.

 - Can you help me with legal advice?